 In simulated environments we can design, test, and evaluate novel concepts for robotic devices and their control in an accessible and iterative way.
 This workshop will introduce a physics engine and will cover the basics of constructing virtual scenes of human motion and robotic devices.
 Through a series of hands-on programming exercises participants will construct and control virtual systems in both upper and lower limb settings.
 Novel methods for synthesizing biosignals such as motion data or EMG using neuromechanical models will be introduced.
 Note: The real-time myoelectric control of the virtual hand developed in this workshop can be trialed in WS6 “Human-Machine Interfacing and Mechatronics for Myoelectric Prosthetics”.

-Hosted by: Imperial College London (ICL) – Dr. Dario Farina’s lab: Balint Hodossy
+Hosted by: Imperial College London (ICL) – Dr. Dario Farina’s lab: Balint Hodossy, Arnault Caillet

 Relevant populations: Amputees, stroke